 General Concepts

-General definition of an IT expense is any purchase associated with computing or communicating and the storage that would go along with either.
+General definition of an IT expense is any purchase associated with computingor communicating, and the storage that would go along with either.

-IT Job Codes: In order to provide consistent IT personal services costs information, a list of standard IT Job Codes provided by State HR will be used to gather this data from SABHRS.
+IT Job Codes: To provide consistent IT personal services costs information, a list of standard IT Job Codes provided by State HR will be used to gather this data from SABHRS.

 This policy addendum provides guidance on recording IT expenditures.
 This does not provide an all-inclusive list of possible IT events.
-Each agency will have to use some judgement in recording expenses to these account codes.
+Each agency will have to use some judgment in recording expenses to these account codes.